- Location and Housing

-Pitt students enroll at UA for the spring semester.
-UA's spring calendar differs from Pitt's normal spring semester, so Pitt students should check the academic calendar at the exchange university.
-Unlike Pitt, UA's spring calendar is from April - mid-August.
+Pitt students enroll at the University of Augsburg for the spring semester.
+Augsburg's spring calendar differs from Pitt's normal spring semester, so Pitt students should check the academic calendar at the exchange university.
+Unlike Pitt, the University of Augsburg's spring calendar is from April - mid-August.

 - Log in to Handshake